dataweaversio/SmartSolrSchema/README.md

 5. Close the dialog and open the Indexing Manager
 6. Rebuild the indexes
 7. You can check the Crawling log file to make sure you're not getting errors about unknown fields.

+## Who

+This module is written and maintained by [Mark Gibbons](https://github.com/markgibbons25) and other people in the Dataweavers team.